 The walleye, now halfway revealed by the feeble cone of light, floats motionlessly and continues to watch, his gills still flapping, his jaw still a’dangle, his eyes as empty as a cloudless blue sky.

-‘And do not fool yourself, not even for a second, into believing I lie to you out of spite, out of jealousy that your life may continue when my life shall surely end,’ sends Arguinos the eel, the first and only eel to swim in Monksville Reservoir.
+‘And do not fool yourself, not even for a second, into believing I lie to you out of spite, out of jealousy that your life may continue when my life shall surely end,’ sends Arguinos the snakefish, the first and only eel to swim in the Monksville Reservoir.
 ‘Do not trick yourself, walleye, into thinking it’s possible for you to make a meal out of me without being taken by that which took me; the line is attached to me by a piece thicker than it, aye, a piece bent and ending in a barb tipped with a razor and butted dull as a stone smoothed by the flow of a river.
-When you take me, as you surely mean to do, that bent piece will pierce your frozen cheek and you will be taken as I was taken, as so many have been taken before, I must assume: by the hand of a giant.
+When you take me, as you surely mean to, that bent piece will pierce your frozen cheek and you will be taken as I was taken, as so many have been taken before, I must assume: by the hand of a giant.
 Do you receive what I send you, walleye?
-Do you see the direness of my situation?
+Do you see the direness of my present situation?
 Do you understand that I have nothing left to lose?’

-The look in the walleye’s eyes is a look of fear, a look of lost hope to rival that of the dead shiner as it took in the last glimpse of the great shine before the giant’s twitch’ed hand severed the defenseless thing’s spine; a look of witnessed apocalypse buoyant with the knowledge that there is no longer any stopping what is surely on its way.
+The look in the walleye’s eyes is a look of fear, a look of lost hope to rival that of the dead shiner as it took in the last glimpse of the great shine before the giant’s twitch’ed hand severed the defenseless thing’s frail spine, a look of witnessed apocalypse buoyant with the knowledge that there is no longer any stopping what is surely on its way.

 Well, the first half is certainly true; as for the second, we’ll have to wait and see.